Table of Contents

 The Effects of Prescription Drug Misuse

-One of the biggest misconceptions with prescription medications is that many people often believe they are safer than illegally purchased illicit drugs, because they were initially prescribed by a doctor.
+One of the biggest misconceptions about prescription medications is that many people believe they are safer than illegally purchased illicit drugs, because they were initially prescribed by a doctor.

 In some instances, they might even be more dangerous, depending on whether a medication is a high dosage or not.